In this article, we’re exploring how to choose the best Raspberry Pi power bank. Read on and learn:

 - It also doesn’t need to require a special charging technology like Power Delivery or Quick Charge 3.0

 - When you want to power a Raspberry Pi keep in mind to keep a stable voltage.
 If the voltage drops below 4.7V, the microcontroller won’t run as intended.
-The latest models come with a power detecting circuit which activates when the voltage is too low.
+The latest models come with a power-detecting circuit that activates when the voltage is too low.
 A warning icon will pop up on the display.
 Then you should probably improve your supply to avoid unexpected crashes.

 Here are some recommended power banks to power a Raspberry Pi.
 Both provide enough voltage and current to power the microcontroller.
 With a capacity of 10000mAh and 20000mAh, both devices can supply a Raspberry Pi for a solid time.
 It always depends on the devices connected to the minicomputer, of course.
 But in most cases, it will be enough.

-The Crave Plus 10000mAh has a slim profile and slighly larger than a regular smartphone.
+The Crave Plus 10000mAh has a slim profile and is slightly larger than a regular smartphone.
 This makes it ideal for stacking it on different objects, especially if you have a busy desk (case in which, check out these desk organizing stations).
-With its aluminium casing, this power bank is sturdy and durable.
-You can expect it to power your Raspberry Pi up to 6 hours at a moderate load.
+With its aluminum casing, this power bank is sturdy and durable.
+You can expect it to power your Raspberry Pi for up to 6 hours at a moderate load.

 Read our full review of the CRAVE Plus 10000mAh